-- (a) Teaching Responsibilities.
+(a) Teaching Responsibilities.
 All faculty are expected to be current in their field or discipline and maintain methods of professional practice or performance.
 Each faculty member is responsible for meeting all scheduled classes.
 Each faculty member is also responsible for planning, organizing and informing students of the course content, texts, readings, assignments, attendance regulations and methods of evaluation including grading scales.
 Faculty are required to provide textbook and other course material adoption information to the EWU bookstore on the timeline established by the bookstore under the authority of RCW 28B.10.590.
 Faculty are responsible for scheduling and attending office hours to meet the needs of students as identified in department plans.
 They are also responsible for turning in grades according to the deadline established by the registrar's office.
-Tenured and tenure-track faculty are expected to advise students who are declared majors in their department on department, college and University requirements and career opportunities in their disciplines. - (b) Library faculty members participate fully in the educational, scholarly, and service components of academic life.
+Tenured and tenure-track faculty are expected to advise students who are declared majors in their department on department, college and University requirements and career opportunities in their disciplines.

+- (b) Library faculty members participate fully in the educational, scholarly, and service components of academic life.
 Each librarian has a unique combination of responsibilities that are defined in their faculty activity plan.
 Each librarian is expected to be current in general academic librarianship as well as in their specialized areas of assignment.
 Each librarian is expected to demonstrate commitment to professional standards in academic librarianship and in assigned areas of specialization.
 Library faculty members are also responsible for meeting all assigned service schedules, attending office hours, and working with faculty in academic disciplines to support development of information literacy through the University curriculum.
-Library faculty members are responsible for the development of library collections and services. - (c) Special and Quarterly Faculty Teaching Workload.
-Unless otherwise specified in the special or quarterly faculty member's letter of appointment, workload for such faculty members consists solely of instruction.
-The teaching load for special faculty will be forty-five (45) quarter credits per academic year; the workload equivalent for special faculty in the library will be defined in the Library P&P. Special or quarterly faculty members assigned duties other than teaching will be given a reduced teaching load to reflect the extent of their additional duties. - 7.8.3 Scholarship/Creative Activity.
-Tenured and tenure-track faculty are expected to engage in research, scholarship and/or creative activity, including professional activities leading to publication, performance, or formal presentation in the faculty member's field, or leading to external funding recognizing the faculty member's current or potential contribution to their field including community based research or the scholarship of teaching and learning.
-Examples of appropriate activities will be included in the college/department/library P&P.
+Library faculty members are responsible for the development of library collections and services. - (c) Special and Adjunct Faculty Teaching Workload.
+Unless otherwise specified in the special or adjunct faculty member's letter of appointment, workload for such faculty members consists solely of instruction.
+The teaching load for special faculty will be forty-five (45) quarter credits per academic year; the workload equivalent for special faculty in the library will be defined in the Library P & P. Special or adjunct faculty members assigned duties other than teaching will be given a reduced teaching load to reflect the extent of their additional duties. - 7.8.3.
+Scholarship/Creative Activity.
+Tenured and tenure-track faculty are expected to engage in research, scholarship and/or creative activity, including professional activities leading to publication, performance, or formal presentation in the faculty member's field, or leading to external funding recognizing the faculty member's current or potential contribution to their field including community-based research or the scholarship of teaching and learning.
+Examples of appropriate activities will be included in the college/department/library P & P. - 7.8.4 Service.
+Tenured and tenure-track faculty are expected to engage in public service, which includes organized, educational, civic and consultative activities, and service to the University on committees or in administrative capacities.